jbostock03/climate-model/README.md

 ## Author
 [Josh Bostock](https://github.com/jbostock03)

-This mini project was created as part of the _Climate Communication Project_ for the course _ATM S 321: The Science of Climate_ at the University of Washington.
+This mini project was created as part of the _Climate Communication Project_ for the course _ATM S 321: The Science of Climate_ at the University of Washington (May 2025).

 ## Acknowledgements